List of Valencia CF seasons

 This is a list of seasons played by Valencia CF in Spanish and European football, from 1919 to the most recent completed season.
 It details the club's achievements in major competitions, and the top scorers for each season.

-The club has won the Liga six times, the Spanish Cup eight times, the Spanish Super Cup one time, the Copa Eva Duarte one time, the UEFA Cup three times, the European Cup Winners' Cup one time, the European Super Cup twice and the Intertoto Cup one time but has never won the UEFA Champions League, finishing runners-up twice.
+The club has won the league six times, the Spanish Cup eight times, the Spanish Super Cup one time, the Copa Eva Duarte one time, the UEFA Cup three times, the European Cup Winners' Cup one time, the European Super Cup twice and the Intertoto Cup one time but has never won the UEFA Champions League, finishing runners-up twice.